Abhinav-ark/eggChain_DApp/README.md

 - Login to your Metamask Wallet

-- Add and connect to the local Etherium network. `Settings > Networks > Add A Network > Add a network manually`
+- Add and connect to the local Ethereum network. `Settings > Networks > Add A Network > Add a network manually`
 <div align="center">
     <img src="./Assets/add_network.png" width="400px" />
 </div>